 Dan has lived in the St. Pete since 1963.
 He founded the popular Harvey’s 4th Street Grill.
 Dan has participated as a voice for the community in several major downtown initiatives such as the Downtown Waterfront Master Plan and the redevelopment of the Pier.
 He is active in the Central Avenue Council and the EDGE District Business Association.
 Dan has served five terms on the SPDNA Board of Directors.

-John has lived in downtown St. Pete for the past 22 years.
+ohn has lived in downtown St. Pete for the past 22 years.
 Previously he has been active in regional organizations, serving as President of several.
 He also served as Midwest Regional Chair for the American Red Cross.
 His goal is to help the downtown neighborhood to continue to improve.
 John explains that his major interest is the livability of downtown as a place to live and work.
 As one whose lifelong interest is community involvement, he appreciates and recognizes the downtown neighborhood’s complexity and its challenges.
 He looks forward to the opportunity of contributing to the association’s work to make our neighborhood even better.
 John has served as SPDNA’s Council of Neighborhood Associations representative for the past several years and was a member of the of the Council’s executive committee.

 Martha has been a full-time resident in St. Pete for over twelve years.
 Martha is a Registered Nurse in the state of Florida and Missouri.
 After a successful sixteen plus years’ career in clinical, financial and operational health care management, Martha expanded her career into the Healthcare Information System industry.
 For the past twenty years, Martha has worked for Capgemini Ernst and Young, Accenture, Deloitte Consulting and HIS vendors as a clinical software professional consultant and project manager.
-Martha has worked at Allscripts, a top health IT company, for the past ten years with both experience US and international experience.
-Having been a “road warrior” for years, Martha now works part-time, primarily out of her home office in downtown St Pete.
+Martha retired in July from Allscripts, a top health IT company, after ten years with both experience US and international experience.
+Having been a “road warrior” for years, Martha now works as a independent consultant for Allscripts, primarily out of her home office in downtown St Pete.
 Since this change, she became a Guardian Ad Litem Volunteer for the 6th Judicial Court and has renewed her interest painting and riding her bike.
 Over the past year, Martha has served on the Social Committee for the SPDNA and was the 2018Election Committee Chairperson and has begun work for the 2019 Tour of Homes..
-She is interested in serving on the board of SPDNA to further integrating into the Saint Pete activities focusing on giving back to her community.
+She is interested in continuing serving on the board of SPDNA.

 John was born and raised in St. Petersburg and has lived here all his life.
 He graduated from the University of Florida with an accounting degree and was a practicing CPA for three years before entering the securities business.
 He spent twenty-five years as the Executive Vice President of William R. Hough & Co. until the firm was sold in 2004.
 He then attended law school at Stetson University College of Law and is now a practicing attorney and partner at Englander Fischer in downtown St. Pete.
 John serves on the boards of the Transamerica Mutual Funds and WRH Income Properties, Inc. His charitable work includes board positions at Operation PAR, Inc., Boley-PAR, Inc. and Remember Honor Support, Inc. John is also a member of the finance committee of the Parkshore Plaza HOA.
 He enjoys snow skiing and spending time with his son and daughter and their families, who reside in the Old Northeast.
-John served on the SPDNA Tour of Homes event committee and is currently serving on the Planning & Development Committee.
+John served on the SPDNA 2017 Tour of Homes event committee and is currently serving on the Planning & Development Committee.